asllop/RunPack/TUTORIAL.md

 One of the most valuable lessons you should learn from these examples is that a word definition is never too small.
 Even a word that only contains one word inside it (like `count.cleanup`), it's worth it if it clarifies the code.

 This approach is also very flexible.
-Imagine that, after we finished the program, we decide that we want it to work with a variable, instead of an argument in the stack:
+Imagine that, after we finished writing the program, we decide that we want to work with a variable, instead of an argument in the stack:

 ```
 lex count
-    0 var cnt
+    0 var value
-    { count.cnt! } def set
-    { count.cnt 0 > } def continue?
+    { count.value 0 > } def continue?
-    { count.cnt print } def plot
+    { count.value print } def print
-    { count.cnt 1- count.set } def decrement
+    { count.value 1- count.value! } def decrement
-    { 0 count.set } def cleanup
+    { 0 count.value! } def cleanup

-    { loop count.plot count.decrement count.continue? again count.cleanup } def down
+    { loop count.print count.decrement count.continue? again count.cleanup } def down
 \lex

-5 count.set
+5 count.value!
 count.down
 ```